 Rather than thinking of Bible translations on a “best to worst” spectrum, it is more helpful to view them on a “literal” to “paraphrase” spectrum.
 Bible translations shouldn’t be considered as an “either-or” as though they are in competition with one another, but as a “both-and.”
 Reading multiple translations of the Bible will greatly benefit your understanding as you read and study God’s Word.

-The reason it’s not helpful to rate Bibles from “best” to “worst” is simply because the goal of each translation philosophy is different, so it’s not exactly “apples-to-apples.”
-That is not to say that there aren’t bad Bible translations.
+The reason it’s not helpful to rate Bibles from “best” to “worst” is simply because the goal of each translation philosophy is different, so it’s not exactly apples to apples.
+That’s not to say that there aren’t bad Bible translations.
 Some cults and religions have chosen to impose their systems of belief on the Bible and have altered the text in a way that promotes their ideas rather than saying what the Bible truly says.

-The goal of a “word-for-word” translation like the NASB or the King James Version is to carefully translate each word from the original language to the closest equivalent in the English language.
+The goal of a “word-for-word” translation like the NASB, ESV, or the KJV is to carefully translate each word from the original language to the closest equivalent in the English language.
 Because the English language is different than Hebrew and Greek, sometimes this means the grammatical structure and syntax will be a bit clunky or harder to read.
 So while it may be a very literal translation, it may be more difficult to understand.

 The goal of a “thought-for-thought” translation like the NIV or the NLT is to consider how the original audience would have understood the text, and render the same thought to its current reader.
 This means that some of the structure may be altered to improve the flow of a sentence; a prepositional phrase that was at the beginning of a sentence may now be at the end of the sentence, and so forth.
 So while it may be easier to read, it may not always be as accurate to the original text.